Likitha0406/ThePowerPuffGirls/README.md

-# The PowerPuffGirls

- Password Store Manager
+# The Password Store Manager

 **The Passwordr Store Manager** is a C# Password Store Manager integrated with SQLite.
 This application allows users to securely store, manage, and generate passwords, with encryption ensuring safe storage and easy retrieval.